Emotions and Your Body

 Learn more about physical symptoms

-Negative emotions have a more dense, slower vibration and are 'heavier', so they sink to the lower parts of your body.
+Negative emotions have a dense, slower vibration.
+They are 'heavier', so they gravitate to the lower parts of your body.
 Your legs, calves and feet store much of your trauma, resentment, jealousy, and emotional pain, both past and present

 HOW TO SAFELY RELEASE EMOTIONS Pent-up emotions can be released through the feet.
 Take off your shoes and walk barefoot in the grass.
 Walk along a beach, especially an ocean beach or beside water falls where negative ions are released into the air by the moving water.
+Niagara Falls, (which is located about 20 minutes from our office) releases the largest concentration of negative ions on the planet!
 Negative ions are healing and emotionally uplifting.
 No ocean?
 Soak your feet in epsom salts and hot water or have a Reiki or Reflexology treatment!
-Find a Reflexologist Find a Reiki Practitioner

 Smile, even if you don't feel it.
 The act of smiling changes your body chemistry.
 You'll suddenly feel happier!
 Laughter is also a great emotional release!
 Laughter releases chemical endorphins to make you feel happy and relaxed.
-Visit The Laughter Academy or Venting Creatively for more information
+Visit The Laugh Academy for more information

 Meditation is an ideal tool to achieve serenity and balance between your brain's left and right hemispheres.
 Meditation slows your brain waves to an alpha stste of 7.8-11htz.
 This provides a direct link to your subconscious mind.
 It's rather like hacking into the universe's software.
 Meditation directly opens you to wisdom and inspiration far beyond analytical modes

-We can also help you regain balance safely and EFFORTLESSLY.
+We are also happy to help you regain balance safely and EFFORTLESSLY with our amazing living flower frequencies.
 Learn how ...